Admissions FAQ

 Do you have both Fall and Spring admission cycles?
 Is there a rolling application deadline?

 The MDes program only accepts applications for admission in the Fall semester.
 We do not have a rolling application deadline; all applications must be submitted by the annual deadline.
+We also do not have an early bird deadline; application review only begins after the deadline.

 Do you offer a deferral option to admitted candidates?